-- your spouse even if they worked during 2007-08 or had their own income (see the definition of spouse on page 48) - your children (children aged under 21 years, and full-time students aged 21-25 years).
+- your spouse even if they worked during 2008-09 or had their own income (see the definition of spouse on page 50) - your children under 21 years old - your children under 25 years old who are full-time students.

 They must have been Australian residents and you must have contributed to their maintenance.